 As a free subscriber, you’re unable to change some of the more generic sales language on the interface to real estate specific labels, which means there’s a bit of internal translation necessary for real estate agents.
 Not a huge deal, but if you’re onboarding a new team member or are new to the business yourself, these extra steps can be challenging at first.

-Also, Insightly does not offer any sort of person-to-person customer support on its free plan.
-It does provide a robust learning library and some very helpful forums, but if you’re looking to speak to another person, you’ll have to upgrade to the paid plan.
+Also, Insightly does not offer any sort of person-to-person customer support on their free plan.
+They do provide a robust learning library and some very helpful forums, but if you’re looking to speak to another person, you’ll have to upgrade to the paid plan.

 Insightly Upgrade Options

 When you’re ready to upgrade, Insightly offers some very affordable options.
 The Plus plan gives you great features like unlimited users, a handy Mailchimp integration, lots of field customization, and a whole bunch of email templates, all for $29 per month (per user).

 The $49 per month (per user) Professional plan adds virtually limitless customization, email scheduling, and automation, as well as a more advanced lead assignment and team management suite.
 The Enterprise upgrade costs $99 per month (per user) and makes the professional plan available to everyone in your office.

 There is a lot to do on Insightly’s free CRM platform, enough to keep most real estate agents busy for quite a while before needing to upgrade.
 Because Insightly is so dense with options, it can take a little while to get up to speed on all of it, but once you do, this is a free real estate CRM that boosts accountability and data driven decision making.